iCivics Institute for Middle School Teachers

 The Court, in collaboration with Seattle University, has developed a 3 day workshop for junior high and middle school teachers.
 The program includes presentations by federal judges, attorneys, and law enforcement officers on topics such as First Amendment rights, civil rights, search and seizure law, and the role of the jury.
 Teachers will also observe actual court proceedings, followed by a question and answer session with the presiding judge.

 This 3 day program is offered to junior high and middle school teachers who teach in western Washington, within the court’s geographic boundaries.
 There is no cost for the program, and clock hours are offered.
-Expenses for travel and overnight accommodations are also included.
+Overnight accommodations are also included.

-Applications (PDF) (Word) are now available for the 2015 program which will be held August 12-14, 2015.
+Information and applications for the 2016 program will be posted in early 2016.
 Don't miss out on this fantastic opportunity!
-Space is limited to 30 teachers, so submit your application today.
+Space is limited to 30 teachers, so submit your application early.

 Here’s what a few past participants had to say: